-Books about mountain bike training on Amazon
+Books about mountain bike training

 Mountain bike training is quite different from other types of cycling training.
 One of the things you need to understand when it comes to mountain bike training is the fact that it needs to be suited by the training terrain used.
 This terrain is quite easy to find for those living around the backwoods in the country side.
 City dwellers on the other hand will have a tough time finding the right course.